-GameTeam is a relative newcomer to Minecraft hosting space and aims to provide users with industry leading gaming experience at quite affordable cost with plans starting at just $2.50/month.
-It supports all the good stuff such as Minecraft Java & Bedrock Edition and 1-click installs for modpacks & plugins in addition to providing players with unlimited number of slots per server.
-While obviously the entry level sever will start lagging with a large number of players, it’s still a nice touch.
+GameTeam is a relative newcomer to Minecraft hosting space and aims to provide users with an industry-leading gaming experience at quite an affordable cost with plans starting at just $2.50/month.
+It supports all the good stuff such as Minecraft Java & Bedrock Edition and 1-click installs for modpacks & plugins in addition to providing players with an unlimited number of slots per server.
+While obviously, the entry-level server will start lagging with a large number of players, it’s still a nice touch.

 GamTeam’s pricing is fairly straightforward.
-The cheapest plan comes with 1.0 GB RAM at $3/month.
-Higher tier plans offer additional RAM with the most expensive plan providing us with 32 GB RAM at $96.00/month.
-The company offers also additional support with modpack installation and plugin setup for additional one-time charge of $15.00.
+The cheapest plan comes with 1.0 GB RAM at $4/month.
+Higher tier plans offer additional RAM with the most expensive plan providing us with 32 GB RAM at $128.00/month.
+The company offers also additional support with modpack installation and plugin setup for an additional one-time charge of $15.00.
 In any case, whatever plan you choose under this platform will offer good Minecraft hosting that you can rely on.

 5. Sparked Host